Christians are being encouraged to use Ramadan as a time to pray...

 Above all, what excites us is this: in our day, for the first time in history, believers of Muslim background are becoming a significant stream in the world Christian movement!
 But in a generation’s time, will the stream still be growing stronger?
 Will today’s believers be multiplying the message through their Muslim friends and families?
 And will each one of us, today, play our small part in this vision?
 Will we love, encourage and equip that precious believer of Muslim background whom Jesus has entrusted to us?

+Interserve is an international, non-denominational Christian mission organisation which has been serving across Asia and the Arab World for 160 years.
 Click here to obtain your copy of 30 days of prayer for the Muslim world

 Joining The Family enables churches to be places of welcome for believers of Muslim backgrounds through providing resources, training and support to church leaders and those who disciple believers of Muslim backgrounds in the West.
 For more information visit joiningthefamily.org